Caveat: 삼일 운동 – “the whole human race’s just claim”

 picture

 The ferry is one of those environments more amenable to mass transportation than to sightseeing.
-They only let us out on the deck for a short time, and ALL 500 PASSENGERS wanted to be out there.
+They only allowed us out on the deck for a short time, and ALL 500 PASSENGERS wanted to be out there.
 It was crowded.

 picture